 Taken from concerts at different times and in different venues it is not surprising that these radio recordings preserved by Richard Itter, sixty or more years in age, are variable in quality.
-In the 1950s, the most troublesome space in which to record was the Royal Albert Hall and the first example is a 1954 performance of Haydn 99 which took place in that building, the acoustic of which has been troublesome from the time that Edward, Prince of Wales made the opening speech in 1871.
+In the 1950s, the most troublesome space in which to record was the Royal Albert Hall and the first example is a 1954 performance of Haydn 99 which took place in that building, the acoustic of which has been problematic from the time that Edward, Prince of Wales made the opening speech in 1871.
 The Royal Philharmonic Orchestra had to contend with massive reverberation – it was to be a decade-and-a-half before flying-saucer-lookalikes were placed in the roof to mitigate the distracting echo.
 Despite some cloudiness there are benefits from the sonority, especially when the woodwinds are given isolated moments.
 The timpani, though rather booming, are balanced better than in Thomas Beecham’s later studio recordings of Haydn where they are unnaturally mild: unrepresentative of Beecham who, during performances, would shout “come on” to the timpanist!
 This is a very unhurried Haydn 99 and there is only the occasional whim where a tender woodwind phrase or two is caressed so lovingly as to impede progress.
 The Minuet has a huge swing to it, measured and rhythmically emphatic.

 Beecham’s approach might be criticised for slowness and heaviness but Haydn 101, performed five years later in the more sympathetic acoustic of the Royal Festival Hall, is not quite so weighty.
 In the Trio of the Minuet the composer writes a deliberate wrong harmony in the first section but corrects it on the repeat; in this version an extreme editorial hand ruins Haydn’s joke by making it correct both times – a sure sign that Beecham is using a bad old editions.
 The reasonable recorded sound does allow subtleties of phrasing to be heard and strong rhythm keeps the eponymous ‘Clock’ movement alive but there is nothing special about this interpretation.
 The Boccherini – a conventional three-part ‘Italian Overture’ is from the Usher Hall.
 Loud but unclear is the impression – a strange little work with a dull central section and a grand but brief Finale.